1946 completes the 40th year of the Garden and Martha Crone's 14th year as Curator.

 The last possible new plant was listed as “50 Wild Strawberry” without specifying the species.
 Both species of Wild Strawberry were listed on the 1951 census, but to this time only the Virginia Wild Strawberry, Fragaria virginiana, had been recorded.
 So it is possible that this is the point at which Fragaria vesca, the Woodland Strawberry, enters the Garden.

-During the Summer a new trail was cut through the wetland, which may be in the same area as the Lady’s-slipper Lane of today, but not necessarily in the exact place as there were several other trails in the wetland.
+During the summer a new trail was cut through the wetland, which may approximate same area as the Lady’s-slipper Lane of today, but not necessarily in the exact place.
 Eloise Butler had side paths leading to certain plantings but not a continuous path through the heart of the wetland and this path may have connected several of her side paths.
-See the 1952 history for a map of that era showing these wetland trails.
+The trail had a corduroy base.
+See the 1947 history for a map of that era showing these wetland trails.
 Martha noted in her report: “A new trail has been constructed through the swamp winding gracefully, along which many plantings of swamp loving plants are being made, such as the Cardinal Flower, Blue Lobelia and many others.”
-(2)
+(3)

 One entry in Martha's log this summer was historically significant.
-On June 11 she wrote "32 Showy Lady's Slipper from lower enclosure to violet path."
+On June 11 she wrote "32 Showy Lady's-slipper from lower enclosure to violet path."
 This was the first time she mentioned removing plants from the north meadow that contained Eloise Butler's Mallard Pool.
 We believe that area and the pool were abandoned in 1944 and Martha is retrieving some valuable plants.
 Martha made no entries in her log of planting in that area after 1939.
-More details on the meadow and the Mallard Pool here.
+More details on the meadow and the Mallard Pool in this article.

 Significant plantings in 1946 of species already in the Garden:

-This would be what came to be known as Hepatica Hill.
+This was what came to be known as Hepatica Hill.
 It was the same area or near the same area that Eloise Butler had made similar plantings.

 In her annual report to the Park Board Martha again thanks Clinton Odell as follows: